Here’s how to recycle your real Christmas tree in central Arkansas

 One popular location is Riverview Park Access, next to the skate park, in North Little Rock.
 All you have to do is put the tree in the pile, and it’ll be sunk in the Arkansas River by anglers for fish habitats.
 If any trees are left over after January 31st, Arkansas Game & Fish will take care of them.

 “Fish always need some type of habitat to hang out around.
 They’re looking for logs, docks, vegetation, anything they can get up next to hide.
 For the smaller fish, they’re using that as refuge.
 The bigger fish are using that to ambush their prey.
-It’s great for the anglers as well to know where to go fishing,” said AGFC Fishery Biologist Will Lancett.
+It’s great for the anglers as well to know where to go fishing,” said AGFC Central Arkansas Fisheries Habitat Biologist Will Lancett.

 Additionally, recycling the trees keeps them out of landfills.